kyma-project/community/governance.md

 ### Lack of consensus

-If there are still unresolved objections by the decision due date, engage the ultimate decision makers.
+Engage the ultimate decision makers if there are still unresolved objections by the decision due date.
 The ultimate decision makers are stated in the decision log of the **Decision record** issue.
 Work with them to reach the final decision as soon as possible and close the issue.

 ### Revisit a decision